keras-team/keras/docs/templates/preprocessing/image.md

     - __rescale__: rescaling factor.
 Defaults to None.
 If None or 0, no rescaling is applied, otherwise we multiply the data by the value provided (before applying any other transformation).
-    - __dim_ordering__: One of {"th", "tf"}.
+    - _data_format_: One of {"channels_first", "channels_last"}.
-        "tf" mode means that the images should have shape `(samples, height, width, channels)`, "th" mode means that the images should have shape `(samples, channels, height, width)`.
+        "channels_last" mode means that the images should have shape `(samples, height, width, channels)`, "channels_first" mode means that the images should have shape `(samples, channels, height, width)`.
-        It defaults to the `image_dim_ordering` value found in your Keras config file at `~/.keras/keras.json`.
+        It defaults to the `image_data_format` value found in your Keras config file at `~/.keras/keras.json`.
-        If you never set it, then it will be "tf".
+        If you never set it, then it will be "channels_last".

 - __Methods__:
     - __fit(X)__: Compute the internal data stats related to the data-dependent transformations, based on an array of sample data.